Regul8This/Regul8This.github.io/Regul8This_Validator.md

 # [AAA FRA Validator](https://findorascan.io/node?node=3560FD0632B4E2F4F16490BBD9CD0A763045BF35) (formerly Regul8This validator)

+## Update to 0.3.37 complete at 2215 CET on 24 December 2022
+Merry Christmas to everyone!
+The emergency update to 0.3.37 was completed within a couple of minutes on 24 December 2022 at approximately 2215 CET.
+The validator is up and running!
+Encourage your friends to stake with the validator so we get a more distributed and less top-heavy validator structure.

+## Update to 0.3.35 done on 16 December 2022 @ ~0730 CET
+The update to 0.3.35 was completed without incident on 16 December 2022 at about 0730 CET.

 ## Validator back up as of 22 August 2022 @ 1028 PDT
 The problem has been fixed (by doing a safety clean) and the [AAA FRA Validator](https://findorascan.io/node?node=3560FD0632B4E2F4F16490BBD9CD0A763045BF35) (formerly Regul8This validator) is back on line with the monitoring scripts now functioning as they should.
 Any further downtime will be noticed and rectified much faster.